Javascript is not enabled.

 If you don’t mind rain — portions of the Coast Range average more than 100 inches of precipitation a year, according to NOAA — western Oregon could make for an attractive climate refuge, with mild temperatures (thanks to the moderating effect of the Pacific) and an abundance of natural beauty.

-Why else to retire there: Oregon is not cheap — a likely culprit for it being the state with the biggest outflow of older residents, according to moving-services marketplace Hire A Helper — but it’s a paradise for outdoor enthusiasts of all stripes.
-There’s no state sales tax, which can help ease the sting of high income tax rates.
+Why else to retire there: Oregon is not cheap — perhaps one reason people ages 65 and older were more likely to leave the state than to move there in 2023, according to a United Van Lines study — but it’s a paradise for outdoor enthusiasts of all stripes.
+Plus, there’s no state sales tax, which can help ease the sting of of the state's high income tax rates.

 City to consider: Nestled in the Willamette Valley between the Pacific and the Cascade Mountains, Eugene is close to ski resorts and wineries and popular with hiking and cycling enthusiasts.
-It ranked 25th on the U.S. News list.
+It’s one of three Oregon cities (along with Ashland and Bend) ranked among Forbes magazine’s 25 places best places to enjoy retirement in 2024.

 Pennsylvania